-Comprehensive School Safety Plan

-Clarksville Charter School

-Section J: Mental Health Guidelines

-Part 2: Suicide Prevention, Intervention and Postvention Protocol

-Notification of students should be done in small group settings, such as in the classroom.
-Do not notify students using a public announcement system.

-To the extent possible, students should be notified in the same time period to minimize rumors.

-When possible, the news should be delivered by staff with whom the students are most familiar and comfortable.

-Provide staff with a scripted notification of death for students and

-Prepare staff for potential reactions and questions.
-Review student support plan making sure to clarify procedures and locations for crisis counseling.

-Define triage procedures for students and staff who may need additional support in coping with the death.
+- Notification to students should be made by the Mental Health Team. - To the extent possible, students should be notified in the same time period to minimize rumors. - When possible, the news should be delivered by staff with whom the students are most familiar and comfortable. - Provide staff with a scripted notification of death for students and - Prepare staff for potential reactions and questions.
+Review student support plan making sure to clarify procedures and locations for crisis counseling. - Define triage procedures for students and staff who may need additional support in coping with the death.
 Identify a lead crisis response staff member to assist with coordination of crisis counseling and support services.

-Identify locations on campus to provide crisis counseling to students, staff and parents, as needed.

-Identify a mental health professional (School psychologist or school counselor) to check in with students previously identified to be at risk for suicide.

-Request substitute teachers, as needed.

-Maintain sign-in sheets and documentation on individual's services for follow up, as needed.

-Provide students, staff or parents/guardians/caretakers with after-hours resource numbers such as the 24/7 Suicide Prevention Crisis Line.
+Communicate office hours to provide crisis counseling to students, staff and parents, as needed. - Identify a mental health professional (School psychologist or school counselor) to check in with students previously identified to be at risk for suicide. - Request substitute teachers, as needed. - Maintain documentation on individual's services for follow up, as needed. - Provide students, staff or parents/guardians/caretakers with after-hours resource numbers such as the 24/7 Suicide Prevention Crisis Line.